harrypower/CHIP-cgi-example/RN171XV-sensor.md

   reboot
   ```

+  * These commands will now ensure the Wifly will reconnect to your router and get IP address via DHCP from router every time it powers up!

 * *Configure Wifly to send sensor data to a web server*
   * Following commands issued to Wilfy in command mode!
     * directly from DS50002230B page 48 of RN171XV user manual!